Cardinal O'Connor Conference on Life: Format & Sponsorship

 Originally, the Cardinal O’Connor Conference was held the day before the annual March for Life and consisted of a series of addresses given by keynote speakers followed by discussion groups for the attendees to participate in.
-These discussion groups offered participants an opportunity to network with one another and share ideas and experiences from their respective collegiate pro-life student groups.
+These discussion groups offered participants an opportunity to network with one another and share ideas and experiences from their respective collegiate anti-abortion student groups.
 In 2004, the Conference replaced the discussion group component with a series of breakout sessions featuring individual speakers presenting to smaller audiences of attendees.
 These breakout sessions are held concurrently and offer attendees a wide variety of specific topics to choose from and learn more about.

 In 2008, a special Mass for Life was celebrated by Donald Wuerl, archbishop of Washington, D.C., the evening before the Conference.
 The Mass was followed by a fundraising event called “The Luau for Life” for the benefit of the Northwest Pregnancy Center, a local crisis pregnancy center founded by Georgetown alumni.
 In later years, this fundraiser was rebranded and continued as a dinner known as the “Banquet for Life.”
 The Mass for Life continues to be celebrated every year at the conclusion of the Conference in Dahlgren Chapel of the Sacred Heart, typically by a bishop or cardinal, and the Jesuits of Georgetown.

 Up until 2010, the Conference generally included two keynote addresses.
 Beginning in 2011, the second keynote was replaced with a panel discussion that focused on that year’s particular theme.
 Thus, the Conference’s schedule began to take its modern shape, consisting of opening remarks from co-directors, a keynote address, concurrent breakout sessions, a panel discussion, closing remarks, and a Mass for Life.

-The conference is sponsored by a diversity of pro-life organizations.
+The conference is sponsored by a diversity of anti-abortion organizations.